Peugeot 508 hybrid: order books open for plug-in fastback and estate

 Both models produce 178bhp from a 1.6-litre turbocharged petrol engine, with an electric motor on the front axle adding another 108bhp.
 Total power output stands at 222bhp.

 Meanwhile, an 11.8kWh battery takes two hours to fully charge from a 7kW home wallbox.
 The official figures claim that the 508 hybrid returns up to 235mpg and produces as little as 31g/km of CO2 emissions, but – as is the case with all plug-in hybrids – achieving these numbers in the real world will depend on regular charging.

 Peugeot says that both the saloon and the estate versions of the 508 plug-in hybrid will achieve 39 miles of pure-electric, zero-emissions driving on a full charge.

-Sport combines the power from both the petrol engine and the electric motor to give maximum performance.
-Hybrid switches between the two while Comfort combines Hybrid mode with softer suspension for improved ride comfort.
+The are three other driving modes: Sport (which combines the power from both the petrol engine and the electric motor to give maximum performance), Hybrid (which switches between the two for maximum efficiency) and Comfort (which softens the suspension for improved ride comfort).

 Company-car drivers will benefit from the 508 hybrid's 10% Benefit-in-Kind (BiK) tax band from April 2020.